leorrib/Py_LifeExpectancy/readme.md

 # Machine Learning - predicting the Life Expectancy in a Country
 This project returns 4 machine learning models that predict, given some data, the life expectancy in a country.
 Two of the models use Linear Regression (one with and another without cross validation), while the other two make use of Random Forest (again - one with and another without cross validation).

+## Visualizing the result
+Just open the main.ipynb file on github itself and you will be able to see the script and some metrics of the Machine Learning models created.

 ## How to run